 Well, I can honestly say that no, from a certain point of view, it does NOT really depend on the boot offerings.
 Whether we like it or not, the made-in-Norway XPlore binding is simply better and superior to everything we have seen.
 To clear all doubts, let's take a look at physics.
 No opinions here, no biased views, no involved parties, just pure scientific facts.
 Let's take a look at the contact points of the actual XC systems available on the market.
 Not the width of the sole, but the actual points where force is applied to control and steer the ski.
 (I will try to keep it simple and avoid words like leverage, pivot and torque, as they were misused and abused too many times...)

 Look at the old 3-pin Nordic Norm.
 A mere 33mm between the contact points.
-It would be hard to be more wiggly than this.
-On the other hand, NNN-BC at 42mm offers MUCH better control.
-A whooping 27% increase of power over pins.
+On the other hand, NNN-BC at 42mm offers much better control.
+Not considering the bail, that is a whooping 27% increase of lateral steering power over pins.
 And this time, with a metal on metal connection.
 A lot better, no matter the old romantic sentiments you may have for your old pins.
 And this is especially true when the heel is raised.

 Now look at the Rottefella XPLORE New OFFTRACK Backcountry System Norm™ (Yes, that is the official name!
 There is a complete official Rottefella XPlore "Name Structure Table" in the paperworks!)
 The XPlore offers a stunning 70mm between contact points, now that is a hell lot of power!
 A 112% increase to be exact!
 No matter if your entire foot is flat on the ski or if your heel is fully raised, the power is always there, never leaving your toes.
 So people might be biased, have preconceived ideas and opinions, and they might say it all depends on the boot offerings...
 They might also have sentimental attachments for certain bindings.
 But no matter what people say, the fact is that yes, even if it's only for that, the XPlore binding is technically better than everything else on the market right now.
 Just basic physical laws.
 (And yep, it also means that NNN-BC is "better" than pins).